REAL GOOD ADVICE FOR REAL.

 Background

-The Beginnings of Canac-Marquis Grenier
+Creation of Canac-Marquis Grenier

 In December 1981, the merger of the family-owned companies of Jos Grenier, founded in 1875, and Louis Canac-Marquis, founded in 1878, created Canac-Marquis Grenier.
-By this time, the business had already established itself at the forefront of hardware distribution in the Quebec City region with a total of five stores.
-Beginning in 1984, with its ongoing commitment to improving its place in the market, Canac acquired the stores of Baptiste Touchatou in Charlesbourg, Vanier, and Saint-Romuald.
+By this time, the business had already established itself at the forefront of hardware distribution in the region with a total of five stores.

 1985-1989-1993